prasannavl/LiquidState/README.md

 ######v7.2.0

 - Introduce `Transition<TState, TTrigger>` object
 - All state machine configurations now take the transition object.
-(Extensions methods provide act as overloads without the transition objects for convenience)
+(Extensions methods act as overloads without the transition objects for convenience)
 - New factory methods to be able to create custom state machines through the factory.

 ######v8.0